aces/cbrain/BrainPortal/app/assets/stylesheets/SCSS_intro_tutorial.md

 - Variables that are not global, I personally prefer to put them at the top of whatever section they're dealing with.
 So if `$NAV_BAR_WIDTH: 250px`, I would put that at the top of the nav bar section.

-- In Neurohub, we have all our mixins set in sections that are not considered "pages".
+- In NeuroHub, we have all our mixins set in sections that are not considered "pages".
 While there may be a case for a mixin to appear in a page section, up until now there hasn't been a need when we consider that by nature, mixins are to be repeated and therefore usually belong in sections that are re-used aka not individual pages.